Adapting your home: The Kitchen

 There are many different and varying types of visual impairment and vision loss.
 Some key design ideas are covered here.

 Your local social services department may be able to offer you a sensory services assessment in which they can offer you advice and aids to help in the kitchen.
-If you need to make changes to your kitchen due to your eyesight, there may also be other vision related services or equipment that would be of benefit to you.

-• A minor modification and/or change to a kitchen's layout and storage areas can have a major impact and can delay or remove the need to change the whole kitchen
+• A minor modification and/or change to a kitchens’ layout and storage areas can have a major impact and can delay or remove the need to change the whole kitchen.

 • Avoid large surface areas of glossy, reflective finishes as they create glare and shadows.
-Aim for a low level of reflection
+Aim for a low level of reflection.

-• Remove doors to cupboards or fit closures to drawers and cupboards to reduce the risk of bumping into doors that are left open
+• Remove doors to cupboards or fit closures to drawers and cupboards to reduce the risk of bumping into doors that are left open.

 • Controls which are located on the front of hobs and cookers help prevent users from having to reach over a potential heat source when using the appliance.